erdemiraysu/Seasonal_Flu_Vaccine_Intake_Classification/README.md

 ![XGBoost_FeatureImportance](https://user-images.githubusercontent.com/61121277/199292805-566c278c-e1e8-4a4a-b643-044569ce0812.png)

-* The most important 6 features in predciting whether a person would get the seasonal vacccine are:
+* The most important 6 features in predicting whether a person would get the seasonal vacccine are:

 - `doctor_recc_seasonal`
 - `healht_insurance`